-Situated on a ridge parallel to the old Pacific Highway on an extensive rock plaform, the Mooney Mooney Aboriginal site has a large number of engravings.
-A number of engravings and stone arrangement were destroyed when the middle of the site was quarried.
+Situated on a ridge parallel to the old Pacific Highway on an extensive rock plaform, the Mooney Mooney Aboriginal Area has a large number of engravings.
+It has been described as “one of the most extensive art galleries in the Sydney-Hawkesbury district”.